bobbysciacchitano/react-from-scratch/README.md

 ### But seriously.
 Why?

-I noticed that people tend to get bogged down in details like: _where is the view_ or _how does data get loaded_ or just _this is way too complex_ or _wtf is a JSX_.
+I noticed that people tend to get bogged down in details like: _where is the view_ or _how does data get loaded_ or just _this is way too complex_ or _wtf is JSX_.
 This intended to be a gentle introduction that I'll build up over time.

 ## 🎉 OK, Let's Get Started

 ### Introduction, for real